oracle/weblogic-azure/aks/updateClusterTemplate.md

 {% include sub-template-create-update-wls-on-aks.md %}

-As the template will apply the new confguration to a running WebLogic cluster, you must specify:
+The template will apply the new confguration in `parameters.json` to the running WebLogic cluster, please double check you have specified:

 - The same credentials for WebLogic
 - The same domain name and domain UID.